 Practical Tips for Visiting the Museo Nacional de Antropología

-• Best Times to Visit: The museum tends to be quieter in the morning on weekdays, so arriving early is ideal.
+• Best Times to Visit: The museum tends to be quieter in the morning on weekdays, so arriving early is a good idea to beat the crowds.

 • Tours: Take advantage of the free English walking tours to deepen your understanding of the exhibits.